-- All campus students will attend lectures via the FSO platform and Zoom for the upcoming terms.
+- All campus students will attend lectures via the FSO platform and Zoom through the end of the October term.

-- Full Sail University will offer “selected labs” on campus for the upcoming terms.
+- Full Sail University will offer scheduled labs on campus in October.

-- Students scheduled with “selected labs” may elect to remain learning via the FSO platform and Zoom.
-All labs and lectures will be available via the FSO platform for the upcoming terms.
+- Students scheduled with scheduled labs may elect to remain learning via the FSO platform and Zoom.
+All labs and lectures will be available via the FSO platform through the October term.

-- Other than the “selected labs,” we ask and require that all other students remain off campus during the upcoming terms.
+- Other than the scheduled labs we ask and require that all other students remain off campus until further notice.

 - Online-program students will continue their standard activities within the FSO platform.